vijayvulava/geochem/_sources/34Problems.md

 >
 >(d) addition of $\ce{S(s)}$

-14. Repeat above problem with the following initial data.
+14. Repeat the above problem with the following initial data.

 $$\ce{H2(g) + I2(g) <=> 2 HI(g)
 }$$

 >Calculate concentrations of all components at equilibrium if we start with $\ce{H2(g)}$ = $\pu{0.00623 M}$, $\ce{H2(g)}$ = $\pu{0.00414 M}$, and $\ce{HI(g)}$ =  $\pu{0.0424 M}$. $K_c$ for the above reaction is $54.3$ at $\pu{430 ^\circ C}$.
 >
->Hint: Compare $Q_c$ with $K_c$ to determine in which direction the reaction proceeds towards equilibrium.
+>Hint: Compare $Q_c$ with $K_c$ to determine which direction the reaction proceeds towards equilibrium.

 15. Large quantities of $\ce{H2 (g)}$ are needed to produce $\ce{NH3(g)}$.
 One preparation for $\ce{H2 (g)}$ is the following reaction, at $\pu{300 ^\circ C}$ in the presence of a Cu-Zn catalyst: